Artifact News

 New dates show people worked pure ore nearly 10,000 years ago around the Great Lakes

-Indigenous American peoples - Prehistoric Cultures, Tribes, Artifacts: Parts of South America supported permanent settlements; especially in the highlands, many of these communities raised cotton, tomatoes, llamas, and alpacas.
+Indigenous peoples of the Americas - Prehistoric Cultures, Tribes, Artifacts: Parts of South America supported permanent settlements; especially in the highlands, many of these communities raised cotton, tomatoes, llamas, and alpacas.
 The peoples of the Caribbean and the northern Andes developed complex societies based on military and ritual leadership.
 Warfare was important among these nations as a vehicle for social advancement within the tribe and as a means of supplying individuals for enslavement and ritual sacrifices.
 Preliminary forms of centralized rule also distinguished these societies from the relatively egalitarian communities of the forests.
 Civilizations began to develop in the central Andes by approximately 2300 bce and became increasingly elaborate, culturally